-\These Working Notes, published over the course of the preceding year, frequently present views on experimental design that were subsequently modified.
+\Working notes published before the current revision of the General Design Report frequently present views on experimental design that were subsequently modified.
 Where they conflict with material in this report, it should be assumed that they are in that respect obsolete.